Muscular & Cerebral Atrophy

 neurodegenerative mechanisms are therefore also implicated.|

-Principal Cause of MS Cerebral Atrophy is Unknown
+Principal Cause is Unknown

 MS is a chronic inflammatory neurodegenerative disease of the central nervous system